 In past years Prima Toys and Pick n Pay have raised more than R500 000 through their Baby Rhino and Wild Pals soft toy promotions – funds which were used for the continued rescue and care of orphaned baby rhinos who are often forgotten in the fight against poaching.
 Once again we have joined forces with Prima Toys to ensure the safety of orphaned rhinos in South Africa.
-This is being achieved with the release of Rhino Coin Banks, which are allowing our children to take a vested interest in saving our rhino populations.
+This is being achieved with the release of Rhino Coin Banks, which are allowing our children to take a vested interest in saving up to save our rhino populations.

 R10 from the purchase of every Rhino Coin Bank will be donated to Wildlife ACT to help fund the capture and rehabilitation of baby rhinos who have been orphaned as a result of prolific poaching

 “Prima Toys hopes to raise awareness of the rhino’s plight among younger generations while contributing R200 000 to this very worthy cause,” said Chiquita Patrizi, Marketing Executive at Prima Toys.

 In addition to this very generous donation by Prima Toys, we hope to raise additional funds to support this ongoing work.